Close Menu

 Potato bugs cause extensive defoliation by chewing large holes in leaves, sometimes stripping them entirely.
 This leaf damage directly reduces photosynthesis, weakening the plant and lowering potato yields.
 In severe infestations, you might notice stunted growth or plant death.
 Their feeding also increases susceptibility to diseases, further compromising your garden’s health.
 Monitoring early signs of damage can prevent significant crop loss.

-Read Also- How to Get Chocolate Mutation in Grow a Garden: Step-by-Step Guide
+Read Also- How to Grow a Wildflower Garden: Easy Steps for Beginners

 Effective Methods to Get Rid of Potato Bugs in Garden